coda/packs-sdk/docs/guides/basics/parameters/index.md

 Use the `Date` parameter type to pass a date value to your formula.
 Coda will automatically apply the [`ToDateTime()`][ToDateTime] formula to the input and pass it to the `execute` function as a [JavaScript Date][mdn_date].

-JavaScript Date objects can only represent a specific moment at time.
+JavaScript Date objects can only represent a specific moment in time.
 This means that they can't easily represent less specific concepts like a day (regardless of time), a time (regardless of day), or duration.
 Coda handles those column types using the following logic:

 - **Date** values will be converted into a datetime representing midnight on that day in the document's timezone.
 - **Time** and **Duration** values will be converted a datetime that is that much time past midnight on 1899-12-30[^1], in the document's timezone.
 For example, "12 hours" in a document set to UTC will be passed as `1899-12-30T12:00:00.000Z`.